anthonyavalera/CertMaster-Labs-for-Security-Exam-SY0-701-/README.md

 9. Select the Permissions tab, and then click Customize permissions.

-Which account or group object on the access control list should NOT have been assigned permissions on the share?

-Domain Admins
-CREATOR OWNER
-Users
-LocalAdmin
 Check your work

 Confirm that you implemented a preventive control.
 Confirm that you tested a preventive control.